Tutorial: Inverse Problem Solving with Physics-Informed Neural Network¶

 )

 Here, we define a simple callback for the trainer.
-We use this callback to save the parameters predicted by the neural network during the training.
-The parameters are saved every 100 epochs as torch
+This callback is used to save the parameters predicted by the neural network during training.

-tensors in a specified directory (tmp_dir
+tensors in a specified directory (in our case, tutorial_logs

 # temporary directory for saving logs of training

-tmp_dir = "tmp_poisson_inverse"
+tmp_dir = "tutorial_logs"

 class SaveParameters(Callback):